 ● Bitcoin has utility

-Roy Sebag – of GoldMoney – this week released an excellent rebuttal of the “drop gold” campaign.
+Roy Sebag – of GoldMoney – has an excellent rebuttal of the “drop gold” campaign.
 He dismantles the argument to drop gold altogether in a very lengthy but well reasoned essay.

 Interestingly Sebag’s background before GoldMoney was founder of Bitgold.
 But he is also involved in cryptocurrency mining and owns multiple cryptocurrency patents.
 So he has been heavily involved in cryptocurrencies for many years too.